 [Semboku City, Akita Prefecture] Dakigaeri Valley is a scenic spot representing Akita!
 You can feel safe on the promenade that you can pass without having to hug me back!

-Origin of Dakigaeri Valley
+The origin of Dakigaeri Valley

-Dakigaeri Shrine is also a famous place
+Dakigaeri Shrine is also a famous spot

 God's Rock Bridge